 CONFIRMING APPOINTMENTS: We will endeavour to contact you via SMS or email to confirm appointments; however, it remains your responsibility to be aware of your scheduled appointments.

-TIME AND PUNCTUALITY: A consultation will usually last 50 to 60 minutes.
+TIME AND PUNCTUALITY: A consultation will usually last 50 minutes.
 If you are late, your consultation will usually still finish at the scheduled time, to be fair to your treating psychologist and the patients with appointments after yours.

 CANCELLATION POLICY: When you make an appointment the whole appointment time is reserved for you.
 If you need to cancel or postpone an appointment we require at least 36hrs notice.
 Cancellations less than 36hrs notice will incur a fee of $100+GST.
 This fee is not claimable through Medicare or your private health fund.
 This amount will be automatically debited from your nominated debit/credit card stored on Healthkit or an invoice will be sent via post if this has not been provided.
 In the unlikely event that this fee is not paid, we reserve the right to utilise a debit collection service to recoup the funds.
+NDIS participants cancellation fee is 90% of allocated session allowance for cancellations from 3pm the day before the scheduled appointment.

 AUTOMATIC PAYMENTS: The Psychology Hub now gives you the option to use Auto Payments via Healthkit to pay your appointment fees.
 Similar to a direct debit, your fee payments are processed automatically at the time of your appointment from the nominated credit/debit card provided by you and stored electronically on Healthkit.
 This means you can focus your entire appointment on treatment without the need to worry about payments.
 It also means less administration for your practitioner, enabling your practitioner to focus on you and help more people.
 When payment is processed you can receive a confirmation email, in addition to the invoice from your practitioner.